Crystal

 Here's a better angle.
 I am dwarfed by my gear and I weigh the same as it.

 Let's get into this a bit more.
-I understand some people may have anxiety approaching people, asking for help and this can be out of one's comfort zone.
+I understand some people may have anxiety approaching people and asking for help can be out of one's comfort zone.
 I understand.
-I grew up introverted and became extroverted once I realized I personally wouldn't get very far in life being shy, recoiling from confrontation, and sometimes being in so much fear I couldn't speak.
+I grew up introverted and became extroverted once I realized I personally wouldn't get very far in life staying shy and recoiling from confrontation.
+Sometimes I would be in so much fear, I couldn't speak.
 I had to change.
 So I understand what it feels like.
-For this, I say practice small talk every opportunity you can.
-Your barista, gas station attendant, grocery store clerk doesn't know you have social anxiety or feel awkward speaking to strangers, so just start by asking "Hi, how are you?" and build on that conversation.
+For this, I recommend practicing small talk every opportunity you can.
+Start with the barista, gas station attendant, or grocery store clerk.
+They don't know you have social anxiety or feel awkward speaking to strangers, so just start by asking "Hi, how are you?" and build on that conversation.
 Be so uncomfortable and awkward, but do it so often, that it becomes less foreign to you.
 Then create deeper conversation on those basic skills.
 Maintain eye contact, stay curious and read people's body language to pay attention to people's boundaries and comfort level.
 If I can do it, so can you.

 I stalk them.

 It's not just motorcycles, I also do this technique to make new friends at badminton gyms.
-In the vast majority of Europe, the gyms are set up where you reserve courts with 4 friends and only play with each other.
-There are rarely ever open gyms so it's very odd for a single player to show up and ask to play with established members.
-So I use this technique to ask people if they'd like to rally with me.
-Here are a few instances where my "stalking" technique with motorcyclists led to even more wonderful random experiences.
+In the vast majority of Europe, the gyms are set up where you reserve courts with 4 friends you already know and play only with each other.
+There are rarely ever "open gyms" where there are pick up games, so it's very odd for a single player to show up and ask to play with established members.
+So when I go to gyms by myself, I use this technique to ask people if they'd like to rally with me.
+Here are a few instances where my "stalking" technique with motorcyclists or locals led to even more wonderful random experiences.

 I waited at this motorcyclist's bike in Estonia until he came back, we became friends and he invited me to crash at his place where I had a beautiful loft to myself.